-Site 1: Material Handling area composted soils and wood chips west of Lot A, and former driving range area west of lot P.
+Site 1: Material Handling area composted soils and wood chips west of Lot A

-- Horticulture waste weeds, soils and leaves from campus maintenance. - Wood chips from tree companies used for mulching campus grounds - Compost piles (soils from campus renovation projects, Horticulture waste, wood chips - Pruning, branches, tree limbs, stumps.
+- Horticulture waste weeds, soils and leaves from campus maintenance. - Wood chips from tree companies used for mulching campus grounds - Pruning, branches, tree limbs, stumps.

-- Unloading vehicles with waste materials into existing piles which could track mud and debris onto roads, parking lots and walkways. - Loading materials using wheelbarrows, tractors or bobcats from material piles which could track mud and debris onto roads, parking lots, and walkways. - Turning compost piles with backhoe and loaders and managing debris piles to allow for entrance and exiting of vehicles. - Dropping a waste container on the road and transferring branches, tree limbs, and stumps that cannot be processed.
+- Unloading vehicles with waste materials into existing piles which could track mud and debris onto roads, parking lots and walkways. - Loading materials using wheelbarrows, tractors or bobcats from material piles which could track mud and debris onto roads, parking lots, and walkways. - Dropping a waste container on the road and transferring clean green material to Cedar Grove Composting